JiangTongxue1946/github-Data_Analysis/README.md

 - The database configuration allows you to modify the connection parameters in the code as needed
 - The first run automatically creates a database and data table

+###  V1.1 What's New Description:

+1. **Custom Product Name:**

+* When the program runs, you will be prompted to enter a keyword (the default is 'huaweipurax').

+2. Custom database connection parameters:

+* Prompt for host, user name, password, and database name (all with default values) at startup.

 Through this project, you will learn the complete process of data analysis, from data acquisition, cleaning, analysis to visualization and storage, which is a good entry-level practical project.